HaimanotA/the--pioneers/README.md

 # The Pioneers

 The pioneers is a website which aims to provide the biography of world changing inventors.
-The site will mainly targets the youth.
-The targets can get motivation, inspiration and encouragement from the real life stories and discoveries of successful people.
+The site will mainly target the youth to give them motivation, inspiration and encouragement by presenting the real life stories and discoveries of successful people.

 ## Technologies used